Health Practitioner Research Scheme

 The Health Practitioner Research Scheme, supported by the Office of the Chief Allied Health Officer (OCAHO), is open to all health professionals covered by the Health Practitioners and Dental Officers (Queensland Health) Certified Agreement (No.4) 2022.
 It is a peer reviewed, merit based scheme, annually awarding funds to build research capacity within the health practitioner professions.

 The aims of the Health Practitioner Research Scheme (HPRS) are to:

-- contribute to multidisciplinary partnerships and collaboration
+- build and contribute to multidisciplinary research and health delivery partnerships and collaboration

-- enhance dissemination of research findings.
+- enhance the dissemination of research findings

-- HP Research Scheme 2021 funding round – application guidelines (PDF 652 kB)
+- HP Research Scheme 2024 funding round – application guidelines (PDF 965 kB)

-- HP Research Scheme 2021 funding round - expression of interest template (DOCX 879 kB)
+- HP Research Scheme 2024 funding round – application form (DOCX 694 kB)